kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

 **Including whole object map**
 Note that all values are stored as nested maps, to include the whole object in the template you have to serialize it and to unescape it, to prevet double json escape.
-Use `org.jbpm.contrib.restservice.util.Mapper().writeValueAsString(object, true)` to unescape the serialized object.
+Use `org.jbpm.contrib.longrest.util.Mapper().writeValueAsString(object, true)` to unescape the serialized object.
-See `org.jbpm.contrib.bpm.TestFunctions.getCompletionTemplate()`.
+See `org.jbpm.contrib.longrest.bpm.TestFunctions.getCompletionTemplate()`.

 Task Result